 In Mexican cuisine, cuitlacoche paste is added to soups, used to fill quesadillas, and stirred into stews and sauces.
 It also gives great depth of flavour to the Native American succotash – a vegetable side dish of squash, corn and beans.

-Ingredients: Cuitlachote, onion, soya oil, jalapeno pepper, salt, spices
+Ingredients: cuitlacoche, onion, soya oil, jalapeno pepper, salt.
+Allergens are listed in bold.

 These summary details have been prepared for information purposes only, and are designed to enhance your shopping experience on the Sous Chef website.
 While we have taken care in preparing this summary and believe it is accurate, it is not a substitute for your reading the product packaging and label prior to use.
 You should note that products and their ingredients are subject to change.